alantech/alan/runtime/README.md

 cargo run -- run  <sourcefile>
 ```

 The source file has to be `.agc` format.
-The examples folder includes an example file and a brief walkthrough of the format.
 To run an optimized build:

 ```
-cargo build && cargo build --release ./target/release/alan-runtime run <sourcefile>
+cargo build --release
+./target/release/alan-runtime run <sourcefile>
 ```